aman-gupta-10520/calculator.github.io/README.md

 # Calculator
-This is a web calculator using JavaScript,HTML,CSS
+This is a web calculator using JavaScript,HTML,CSS.It also consist a Binary calculator.